-I was particularly drawn to Knowles and his theory of andragogy because my nursing education began when I was seventeen-years old I noticed that as I matured, my learning style and habits changed dramatically.
+I was particularly drawn to Knowles and his theory of andragogy because my nursing education began when I was 17-years old.
+I noticed that as I matured, my learning style and habits changed dramatically.

 The course was titled 'Scholarly Learning in Doctoral Education'.
 The first assignment required that all learners log on to, and complete, The VARK Questionnaire.